 Large bowel adherence (frequently mediated via intimin); Shiga toxin 1, Shiga toxin 2 production

-Watery diarrhea that may progress to bloody diarrhea in 1–3 days; pain with defecation; abdominal tenderness; patients may report a history of fever but be afebrile on presentation, often >5 stools in 24 hours
+Watery diarrhea that often progresses to bloody diarrhea in 1–3 days; pain with defecation; abdominal tenderness; patients may report a history of fever but are often afebrile on presentation, often >5 stools in 24 hours

 Abbreviations: ETEC, enterotoxigenic E. coli; EAEC, enteroaggregative E. coli; EPEC, enteropathogenic E. coli; EIEC, enteroinvasive E. coli; DAEC, diffusely adherent E. coli; STEC, Shiga toxin–producing E. coli.

-There is no vaccine for E. coli infection, nor is chemoprophylaxis recommended.
+There is no vaccine for E. coli infection, nor are any medications recommended for prevention.
 Food and water are primary sources of E. coli infection, so travelers should be reminded of the importance of adhering to food and water precautions (see Chapter 2, Food & Water Precautions).
-People who may be exposed to livestock, especially ruminants, should be instructed on the importance of handwashing in preventing E. coli infection.
+People who may be exposed to livestock, especially ruminants, should be instructed about the importance of handwashing in preventing infection.
+Since soap and water may not be readily available in at-risk areas, travelers should consider taking hand sanitizer that contains ≥60% alcohol.
 During E. coli outbreaks, clinicians should alert people traveling to affected areas and be cognizant of possible infections among returning travelers.

 DuPont HL.
 Systematic review: the epidemiology and clinical features of travellers’ diarrhoea.
 Aliment Pharmacol Ther.
 2009 Aug;30(3):187–96.